dhudsmith/pull_twitter/Readme.md

 ```bash
 source venv/bin/activate
 ```
 Your terminal line should now start with `(venv)`.
+You can deactivate the virtual environment at any time by running `deactivate`.

 Finally, install the necessary dependencies
 ```bash
 python -m pip install -r requirements.txt
 ```

-You can deactivate the virtual environment at any time by running `deactivate`.

 # Usage

 Activate the virtual environment if it is not already active `source venv/bin/activate`

-First create a copy of `configs/template_config.yaml` and fill in following the comments.
+First fill in the contents of `configs/template_config.yaml` by following the comments.
 This file contains all input arguments that the script depends on.
 The application supports skipping specified handles by placing the value '1' in the "skip" column of the handles csv file.
 See the example csv file: `data/celeb_handle_test.csv`.